Alfie Oakes: 2020 election

 Oakes is an outspoken supporter of Donald J. Trump.
 During the 2020 United States presidential election, he hosted several events supporting President Trump's re-election at his Seed To Table store in North Naples and helped organize a group of 100 local protestors to travel to the United States Capitol on January 6, 2021, speaking positively of the January 6 United States Capitol attack afterward.
 Oakes also endorsed Republican Byron Donalds' congressional election and erected signs promoting his candidacy at his Seed To Table store.
-That same year, Oakes was elected to be the Collier County Republican Party Committeeman, a position which he still holds.
+That same year, Oakes was elected to be the Collier County Republican Party Committeeman.
+On June 14, 2024, although previously announcing his intention to run for re-election, he filed his candidate qualifying forms after the noon deadline and was declared disqualified.

 Undocumented workers

 In 2014, Fruit Dynamics was raided by the Florida Division of Insurance Fraud, resulting in 105 undocumented workers being arrested for workers’ compensation fraud and criminal use of personal identification.
 Oakes denied knowledge of the workers' undocumented status, but the company offered to post bail for the workers to be released from jail.
 According to immigration advocacy groups, the raid was the largest in Florida history at the time.
 Many of those arrested were admitted to pretrial diversion programs.
 In 2016, Oakes told CBS News, "Forty to 80 percent can be undocumented on any given day, and I can tell you, if we were to lose 40 to 80 percent of our workforce, we would be crippled here."